Notable Nursing: Fall 2012

 A framework for ideal practice

 Those ED nurses exemplify the Zielony Nursing Institute’s Professional Practice Model, which was designed to resonate with the 11,000-plus nursing professionals at Cleveland Clinic.
 It’s a meaningful model for everyone from ambulatory to critical care nurses.
-“Nursing is a complex profession that deals with the physical, mental, emotional and spiritual aspects of each person served,” says Cynthia Candow, BSN, RN, CMSRN, Clinical Instructor for Community Hospitals.
+“Nursing is a complex profession that deals with the physical, mental, emotional and spiritual aspects of each person served,” says Cynthia Candow, BSN, RN, CMSRN, Clinical Instructor for Regional Hospitals.
 “The Professional Practice Model framework unites nurses so all of us are caring for people specifically and intentionally.”

 The model, titled “Nursing Practice Model: Colleagues in Care,” is an amalgam of theories, with the greatest emphasis on the following concepts: